Psychological Support is an Integral Part of Family Care

 This report is required for children with circumstances such as:

-- Known to have behavioural issues at home or in school
+Known behavioural issues at home or in school

 IQ Reports for Placement in Special Education Schools

-For parents who are looking to enrol their children to the government special schools such as Rainbow Centre and Pathlight School, there is a standard application package to be completed.
-One of the application requirements involves submitting a Psychological Report which consists of the child’s IQ test and an adaptive behaviour questionnaire completed by the parents.
+For parents who are looking to enrol their children in government special schools in Singapore such as Rainbow Centre and Pathlight School, there is a standard application package to be completed.
+One of the application requirements involves submitting a Psychological Report completed by a qualified psychologist, which consists of the child’s IQ test and an adaptive behaviour questionnaire completed by the parents.

 A school observation is the first step required to diagnose ADHD in children.
 At other times, this documentation may also be requested by parents who would like insights on the child’s behaviour in school.
 This process usually takes up to 1.5 hours which includes obtaining information from teachers on the child’s learning and behavioural traits in school.

-We offer diagnostic and psychological assessment for conditions such as Dyslexia, Autism, Attention Deficit Hyperactivity Disorder (ADHD), Learning Difficulties and Selective Mutism in children aged 2 to 16 years old.
+We offer diagnostic and psychological assessments for conditions such as Dyslexia, Autism, Attention Deficit Hyperactivity Disorder (ADHD), Learning Difficulties and Selective Mutism in children aged 2 to 16 years old.
+Book an initial assessment with us and let our highly experienced child psychologists advise you on the best course of action for your child’s needs.